-Among the first comics he created for the British market were 'Sam Stone' and 'Bruce Bunter' in socialist paper The Daily Herald from 1948 to 1950.
-During the same period, he also drew a comic for the conservative magazine Popular Pictorial, which he signed Leo.
-He was an arist for The Daily Mirror for several years, starting with the 'Romeo Brown' comic strip from 1954 to 1957 (later continued by Jim Holdaway), and then 'Jane, daughter of Jane' from 1961 to 1963.
-Other British comics by Mazure were 'Carmen & Co' for the Daily Sketch, and the sexy 'Lindy Leigh' in Mayfair from 1969 to 1970.
+Alfred Mazure had moved to England after the war, however.
+He eventually became a naturalized British citizen, and started focusing on writing and drawing for British publishers.
+Among the first comics he created for the British market were 'Sam Stone' and 'Bruce Bunter' in the newspaper The Daily Herald from 1948 to 1950.
+During the same period, he also drew a comic for the conservative magazine Popular Pictorial, which he signed with "Leo".
+Mazure was an artist for the socialist newspaper The Daily Mirror for several years, creating the 'Romeo Brown' comic strip from 1954 to 1957, which was later continued by Jim Holdaway.
+Another comic he drew for this newspaper was 'Jane, daughter of Jane' (1961-1963), which served as a spin-off to Norman Pett's comic strip 'Jane'.
+Other British comics by Mazure were 'Carmen & Co' for the Daily Sketch from 1957 to 1959, and the sexy 'Lindy Leigh' in Mayfair from 1969 to 1970.

 He drew new 'Dick Bos' books between 1963 and 1967, caused by a revival of the character's popularity.
 These new stories additionally appeared in magazines like Televizier (1965-1968), Avro Bode (1968) and Algemeen Dagblad.
 During this period, Mazure and his family settled on Malta.
 There, he experimented with animation, using his own technique which he called "Mazimation".
 Two short films starring 'Dick Bos' were produced.